anampc/anampc_0.github.io/_posts/2020-12-23-Data-analysis-resources.md

 * Repository [output](http://anampc.github.io/ETP_reef_resilience/) generated with Markdown and Knit

 * Repository [archive](https://zenodo.org/record/3744864) in Zenodo that corresponds with the last version of the data published​

-## Protocols
-[protocols.io](https://www.protocols.io/): A secure platform for developing and sharing reproducible methods

-## Paper access

-* [Unpaywall](https://unpaywall.org/) (database and browser extension): links to full-text articles from open-access sources.
-The content is harvested from legal sources including repositories run by universities, governments, and scholarly societies, as well as open content hosted by publishers.

-* [OpenAccessButton](https://openaccessbutton.org/): a browser extension that finds free, legal, full-text articles in aggregated repositories in the world, hybrid articles, open access journals, and authors' personal pages.